AnthoLM/CommonModuleProject/README.md

 - Ricardo-Miguel Almeida Santos

 ### Members
-- [Name 1]
+- Nemo Vollert
-  - School:
+  - School: He-Arc Neuchâtel
-  - Short description: [Name 1] is a highly motivated software developer with [X years/months] of experience in [related technology/field].
-[He/She] has a strong understanding of [skill 1], [skill 2], and [skill 3].
-[Name 1] is confident in [his/her] ability to contribute to the project and [looks/is looking] forward to working with the team.
+  - Short description: Nemo is a highly motivated software developer with a year and a half of experience in [related technology/field].
+He has a strong understanding of being a little lazy, taking a nap, and turning off my computer.
+Nemo is confident in his ability to contribute to the project and is looking forward to working with the team.
   - Skill levels:
-    - Javascript
+    - Javascript : A little bit
-    - Vue.js
+    - Vue.js : Blorbo-level
-    - Python
+    - Python : Literally saw it for 45 minute total
-    - Django
+    - Django : That's a real cool movie

   - [Name 1]
   - School: